WordPress, Squarespace, Wix, Webflow, plain HTML — it doesn't matter. Here's how to do it in 5 minutes.

 Edit your Wix page.
 Click + → Embed → Embed HTML.

 Select "Enter code" and paste your iRadeo iframe code.
-Set width to "Full" and height to 120px.
+Set width to "Full" and height to 550px for the full player, or 240px for compact mode.

 Wix embeds work on all pages.
 When you add new audio to iRadeo, it automatically appears in your embedded player.